tahczeban/Pewlett-Hackard-Analysis/README.md

 ***RESULTS***

+4 points from 2 deliverables

+***SUMMARY***

 How many roles need to be filled to make impact?

-Are there enough qualified, retirement-redy employees in the depts to mentor next-gen of Pewlett_hHackard employees?
+Are there enough qualified, retirement-redy employees in the depts to mentor next-gen of Pewlett_Hackard employees?

-***SUMMARY***

 ***REFERENCES*** Google, GitHub, StackOverflow, Bootcamp